highlight-run/docs/product-features/session-search.md

 # Searching by User Clicks

 When using Highlight, you might be interested in querying for sessions where a user clicked a certain HTML element.
-Highlight records users' clicks on the page as two queryable properties: `clickSelector` and `clickInnerText`.&#x20;
+Highlight records users' clicks on the page as two queryable properties: `clickSelector` and `clickInnerText`.

 1.  `clickSelector` is the HTML Element's target's selector, concatinating the element's `tag`, `id ` and `class` values.